 If you’re humming along believing that everything will likely go according to plan, that is your first warning sign that your risks are not in check.
 Your project could quickly unravel because you haven’t developed contingency plans that will allow you to accommodate changes and pivot strategically when you hit blockers.

 What to do?
+How to create a project plan?
 Use tools for resource scheduling that can help you assign dependencies to tasks.
 These tools provide a framework for realistically thinking about risks and for calculating and communicating the impacts that different changes could have on your project outcomes.